hashicorp/nomad/website/source/docs/agent/config.html.md

     used to register the client with the server nodes and advertise the available resources so that the agent can receive work.
 If a port is not specified in the array of server addresses, the default port `4647` will be used.
-  * <a id="node_id">`node_id`</a>: This is the value used to uniquely identify the local agent's node registration with the servers.
-This can be any arbitrary string but must be unique to the cluster.
-By default, if not specified, a randomly- generate UUID will be used.
   * <a id="node_class">`node_class`</a>: A string used to logically group client nodes by class.
 This can be used during job placement as a filter.
 This option is not required and has no default.